BrenPatF/Sandbox/README.md

 * `p_group_nm`: test group name
 * `p_active_yn`: active Y/N flag
 * `p_input_file`: name of input file, which has to exist in Oracle directory `input_dir`

+## API - Trapit_Run
+This package is specified to run with Invoker rights, so that dynamic SQL calls to the test packages in the calling schema do not require execute privilege to be granted to owning schema (if different from caller).

+### Trapit.Run_Tests(p_group_nm)
+Runs the unit test program for each package procedure set to active in tt_units table for a given test group, with parameters as follows:

+* `p_group_nm`: test group name

 ## Installation
 The install depends on the pre-requisite module Utils, and `lib` schema refers to the schema in which Utils is installed.